British American Railway Services

-British American Railway Services (BARS) was a British locomotive and spot hire company.
+British American Railway Services (BARS) was a British locomotive and spot hire private limited company.
 It was a subsidiary of Iowa Pacific Holdings.

-The company was established in 2008 to acquire the rail assets of Ealing Community Transport.
+The company was established on 8 July 2008 to acquire the rail assets of Ealing Community Transport.

 BARS subsidiaries included RMS Locotec, Hanson Traction, Weardale Railway and Dartmoor Railway.
 BARS also owned Devon & Cornwall Railways which was active from 2011 until 2017.
-In January 2020 BARS announced that it intended to dispose of all its UK assets.
+In January 2020 BARS announced that it intended to dispose of all its UK assets and on 27 June 2023 it officially dissolved.